paulmooreparks/Xfer/README.md

 ### Strict Typing

-While JSON builds on JavaScript's loose typing, Xfer is strictly typed.
-The basic types are string, character, integer, long integer, double, decimal, Boolean, and date/time.
-The type of an element is indicated by the specifier character in the opening delimter.
-The content of the element is then parsed according to the rules for that type.
+While JSON relies on JavaScript's type inference, Xfer requires explicit typing.
+The core types supported by Xfer are string, character, integer, long integer, double, decimal, Boolean, and date/time.
+Each element's type is indicated by a specifier character in its opening delimter, and its content is then parsed according to the rules for that type.

 ```xfer
 </ String element />